Assistant Professor: Cerullo; Lecturer: Smith

-The Department of Health and Fitness offers a broad spectrum of courses for professional preparation in outdoor leadership, health and fitness, sports management and high school coaching, as well as courses in health, fitness, lifetime sports, and aquatics.
-The department has several minors and certifications in addition to courses in theory and skill development.
+The Department of Health and Fitness offers a broad spectrum of courses for professional preparation in health and fitness, sports management and high school coaching.
+The department has minors and certifications in addition to courses in theory and skill development.

 Open to all students, faculty and staff, the instructional and recreational facilities include computer enhanced classrooms, a free weight room, fitness centers, dance studios, pool, racquetball courts, wrestling room, gymnasiums, locker rooms and shower facilities, tennis courts, indoor and outdoor running tracks, and outdoor fields.